ansys/pyensight/README.rst

 Overview
 --------
-This repository contains the pythonic API to EnSight_, the Ansys Post Processor.
+This repository contains the pythonic API to EnSight_, the Ansys simulation Post Processor.
 This API allows the user to:

 * Start an EnSight session, or connect to an existing one.
-* Read simulation data into the session.
+* Read simulation data (from any of the supported solver output formats) into the session.
 * Generate complex post-processing results in a pythonic fashion.

 The user can then choose to visualize the processed data, extract it, or